shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

     on a person's decision or action will almost always, for almost everyone, diminish over time.

-So, the next question is: **What are the effects of including conversion events from people who saw the experiment "a long time ago"?**
+So, let's answer the first question from above: **How does the diminishing lift of the variant, over time, affect the outcome of the experiment?**

 We have to do 2 things.

 First, we have to **simulate people converting at different lengths of time, relative to when they saw the experiment**.
-(We'll assume everyone in the experiment has not already converted; it won't affect the outcome.)

 Second, we have to **simulate the effect of the experiment diminishing over time**.